Ahmedtarekmatouk/InventoryManagement/README.md

 ## Testing

 Unit tests cover the business rules of `ProductService` and `CategoryService`: not-found handling, duplicate name detection, category existence checks, soft delete behavior and paging metadata.
 Repositories are mocked, so the suite runs without a database.

-## Future Improvements

-- Integration tests covering the controllers and middleware
-- Role-based authorization using Entra ID app roles
-- Correlation identifiers in error responses to link a client error to a server log entry